Primary Navigation for the CDC Website

 Sodium Azide Poisoning

-The purpose of this document is to enable health care workers and public health officials to recognize an unknown or suspected exposure to sodium azide.
+The purpose of this document is to help health care workers and public health officials to recognize an unknown or suspected exposure to sodium azide.
 Sodium azide is a rapidly acting, potentially lethal chemical that exists as an odorless, white crystalline solid.
-It is used in automobile airbags to inflate produce inflation of the airbag upon impact.
-Sodium azide is rapidly converted into hydrazoic acid vapor upon contact with water or an acid.
-Like Both sodium azide, and hydrozoic acid is are highly explosive.
-Similar to cyanide, sodium azide and hydrozoic acid they also interfere with cellular respiration and aerobic metabolism, preventing the cells from utilizing oxygen.
-The sites in the body that are most sensitive to acute sodium azide poisoning are those within the central nervous system and the cardiovascular system.
+It is used in automobile airbags to produce inflation of the airbag upon impact; after deployment, sodium azide is converted to nitrogen gas.
+Sodium azide is converted rapidly into hydrazoic acid vapor upon contact with water or an acid.
+Like sodium azide, hydrozoic acid is highly explosive.
+Similar to cyanide, sodium azide and hydrozoic acid also interfere with cellular respiration and aerobic metabolism, preventing the cells from using oxygen.
+The central nervous system and the cardiovascular system are most sensitive to acute sodium azide poisoning.

-The amount and route of the exposure to sodium azide and the premorbid condition of the person exposed person will contribute to the time of onset, duration, and the severity of illness.
-For example, inhaling the inhalation of sodium azide would be expected to lead to a quicker onset of poisoning, to cause a more rapid progression of poisoning, and to result in loss of consciousness and death more often when compared with ingesting the ingestion of sodium azide, given the same amount.
+The amount and route of the exposure to sodium azide and the premorbid condition of the exposed person will contribute to the time of onset, duration, and the severity of illness.

 Signs and symptoms of exposure

-The following is a more comprehensive list of signs and symptoms that may be encountered in a person exposed to sodium azide.
-Signs and symptoms are not listed in order of presentation or specificity.
+Following is a list of signs and symptoms that may be encountered in a person exposed to sodium azide.
+Signs and symptoms are not listed in order of importance, presentation or specificity.
 Also, partial presentations (an absence of some of the following signs/symptoms) do not necessarily imply less severe disease.

 Central nervous system signs and symptoms